 History

-In the following years, the castle passed from the Cliffords into the hands of the Mortimer family, and after 1322, when it was seized by King Edward II, it finally fell to the mighty de Bohun family, earls of Hereford.
-In 1399, King Henry IV took possession of the entire property of the de Bohun family, and the castle was additionally fortified against the forces of the Welsh rebels of Owain Glyndŵr, in the first years of his rebellion at the beginning of the 15th century.
-Later it was never besieged, and by the end of the 16th century, as the property of the Stafford family, it fell into ruin, serving only temporarily as a prison.
+In the second half of the 13th century, the castle passed from the Cliffords to the Giffard family, and after 1322, when it was seized by King Edward II, it ultimately passed to the powerful de Bohun family, Earls of Hereford.
+In 1399, King Henry IV took possession of the entire de Bohun estate, while the castle was fortified against the forces of Owain Glyndŵr’s Welsh rebels, during the first years of rebellion in the early 15th century.
+After that, it never again participated in military operations, and by the end of the 16th century, under the ownership of the Stafford family, it had completely lost its importance.
+In 1521, it was recorded that the castle was in a state of decay and fit only for use as a prison.
+Subsequent owners, the Vaughan and Cecil of Alltyrynis families, did not invest in any repairs, and the castle fell into complete ruin by the end of the 16th century.

 Architecture

-The original castle was an earth and wooden motte and bailey stronghold, situated on the west bank of the Afon Llynfi River, near its confluence with Dulais in the south.
-It consisted of an earth mound on which the main residential and defensive building was erected, and two baileys: an inner ward in the shape of a triangle extending 60 meters to the north, and a more extensive outer ward.
+The original castle was an earth and timber motte structure, situated on the western bank of the River Llynfi, near its confluence with the River Dulas in the south.
+To the south and east, it was protected by steep slopes descending into the valley, while to the northwest, relatively flat terrain faced the settlement with St. Mary’s Church.
+The castle initially consisted of an earth mound, upon which the main residential and defensive structure was erected, as well as two outer wards: a triangular inner bailey extending 60 meters to the north, and a larger outer bailey situated even further north.

 Current state